North Knox Junior-Senior High School

-North Knox Junior-Senior High School (NKJSHS) is a public school located in Widner Township, Knox County, Indiana, between the communities of Bicknell and Freelandville.
+North Knox Junior-Senior High School (NKJSHS) is a public school located in Widner Township, Knox County, Indiana, United States, between the communities of Bicknell and Freelandville.
 It is a part of the North Knox School Corporation.

 The district includes the municipalities of Bicknell, Bruceville, Edwardsport, Oaktown, and Sandborn, and the census-designated places of Emison, Freelandville, Ragsdale, and Westphalia.

 About

 The original (1963–64) location of the North Knox High School was in the old Edwardsport school building.
 This Edwardsport building served as North Knox High School until the current structure on Indiana State Road 159 was opened in school year 1974–75.
 At this time, the original high school building at Edwardsport became North Knox East for grades 1–8.
 New structures were also opened in Bicknell and near Bruceville housing North Knox Central and North Knox West, grades 1–6.
 The current school building was based on the "open study" concept that was popular during the school's planning stages of the late 1960s.
 The school is all one level.

 The school corporation is made up of the following towns in Northern Knox County: Bruceville, Bicknell/Ragsdale, Oaktown/Emison/Busseron, Edwardsport, Freelandville, Sandborn/Westphalia.

 The school currently has 624 students enrolled with 48 faculty members.